Bruce Arians Refuses to Let Cardinals Coaching Staff Miss Their Kids’ Events

 In his new book, “The Quarterback Whisperer,” Arizona Cardinals coach Bruce Arians addresses a couple of aspects of his job that are absolutes.

-Two, if he isn’t calling plays, he isn’t coaching.
+Two: If he isn’t calling plays, he isn’t coaching.

-“It was killing me to miss the game, and they played Thursday afternoons and Joe Pendry was a great offensive coordinator that we had,” Arians said.
-“He said, ‘Why you upset?’
+“It was killing me to miss the game, and they played Thursday afternoons, and Joe Pendry was a great offensive coordinator that we had,” Arians said.
+“He said, ‘Why are you upset?’
 I said, ‘I wanted to go see Jake play?
 They’re playing right now.’
 He said, ‘Go ahead.’
 I said, ‘You know Marty doesn’t allow us to leave the office.’
 He said, ‘Well, I’ll tell him you went jogging.
 Just, when you get back, throw some water on your face.’
+As soon as (Jake) saw me in the stands, he lit up.
+It was some of the best days, watching the kids play.”

 “I’ve always called plays,” he said.
 “I called plays in high school; we had a great high school coach.
 They let me call the plays.
 And I didn’t have the greatest college career, so I was coaching my junior year.
 I was calling the JV team and calling plays.
+It’s something that I’ve always done and have enjoyed doing.
+Probably, if I had to give it up, I’d get out of coaching.”